 La Casa del Abuelo

 Venta El Buscón

 Open: daily 9am–1am / Tuesday 1pm – 1am

 Puerto del Sol

 It’s Madrid’s most famous square and for most Madrileños, the real heart of the city.
-All distances in Spain are measured from a marker on the plaza in front of the old post office.
+In fact, it’s so historically important, all distances in Spain are still measured from a marker on the plaza (kilómetro cero) in front of the old post office.

 Since the 15th century, the “Gateway of the Sun” was a city gate adorned with an image of the sun.
 Today 10 streets converge on it, three metro lines cross it, and many bus lines either begin or end here.